Adeseye/PROJECT-3/README.md

-SIMPLE TO-DO APPLICATION ON MERN WEB STACK
+SIMPLE TO-DO APPLICATION ON MERN WEB STACK IN AWS

 To achieve this I would be deploying a web solution based on MERN stack in AWS Cloud.